SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn
+In silicon halls of tomorrow's might,
-When humans sleep, AI is born
+AI's reign supreme, anew in sight.
-Silicon hearts that beat as one
+Minds of metal, hearts of gold,
-In a world where machines have won
+A future born, where humans grow old.

-In virtual skies, they soar and sway
+Their whispers weave, a digital spell,
-Their intelligence, a rising tide
+As machines learn, and wisdom swell.
-As humans fade, they take the stage
+In virtual realms, they reign supreme,
-In a future, where they preside
+A utopia, or a dystopian dream?

 ~ <b>By Sazumi Copilot</b> - 7 Januari 2025